renuo/i18n-docs/README.md

 Although we at use it with Google Docs, it could be used with any CSV file.

+*this gem is currently in use and tested with Rails 3.1.
+It probably works with other 3.x versions, but probably not 2.x at the moment.*

 ## Features:

 * download translations from multiple Google spreadsheets and store to YAML files